stolostron/rhacm-docs/security/config_policy_ctrl.md

 * Rolebinding policy
 * Security content constraints (SCC) policy

-When the `remediationAction` for the configuration policy is set to `enforce`, the controller creates a missing policy on the target managed clusters.
+When the `remediationAction` for the configuration policy is set to `enforce`, the controller creates a replicate policy on the target managed clusters.

 ## Configuration policy controller YAML structure